LingFeng-bbben/MajdataPlay/README.md

 ## How to use
 For best performance, you will need an asio driver.
 [ASIO4ALL](https://asio4all.org/about/download-asio4all/) is a common choice.

-For the big iPod, you need to ensure the touch sensors is in COM3.
+For the big iPod, you need to ensure the touch sensors are connected to COM3.

 Put your songs in Songs/ folder, and you are good to go

 ## Adjusting settings